dflydev/dflydev-placeholder-resolver/README.md

 Placeholder Resolver
 ====================

-Provides a mechanism to resolve placeholders from an arbitrary data source.
+Given a data source representing key => value pairs, resolve placeholders like `${foo.bar}` to the value associated with the `foo.bar` key in the data source.

 Placeholder Resolver is intended to be used at a relatively low level.
 For example, a configuration library could use Placeholder Resolver